kensanata/just-halberds/2d6-Math.md

 *Calculate* button, you get two results for each target number: 0 are your chances of not making it, 1 are your chances of making it.

-And his is the visualisation of the numbers above.
+And this is the visualisation of the numbers above.
 As the advantage goes up, your chances go up.

 ![2d6 + bonus vs. 2d6](2d6-beating.png)